afincha/validity/README.md

 </form>
 ```

-Validity currently supports the following validation types:

-- **required** - ensure the field is not empty.
-- **isEmail** - ensure the field is a valid email address.
-- **isURL** - ensure the field is a valid URL.

-Use JavaScript to validate the form before submission.
+Then use JavaScript to validate the form before submission.
 Validation is performed by calling Validity's `validate` function and passing in the id of the form you would like to validate.
 This function returns `true` if all validations pass and `false` if any of them fail:

 ```javascript
 function login () {